 |Located in the heart of Seoul, Changgyeonggung Palace was first built by the 4th ruler of the Joseon Dynasty, King Sejong (r.1418-1450), for his retiring father, King Taejong.
 It often served as residential quarters for queens and concubines.
 During the reign of King Seongjong (r.1469-1494), the palace was renovated and renamed to Changgyeonggung Palace.
 It later became a park with a zoo and a botanical garden during Japanese colonial rule.
 The palace was then relocated in 1983 and regained its old grace after years of restoration.

-Past the entrance of Changgyeonggung Palace, the Honghwa Gate, you will find Okcheon Bridge.
-All palaces of the Joseon Dynasty have ponds with an arch bridge over them, just like Okcheon Bridge.
-Cross Okcheongyo Bridge, pass the Myeongjeong Gate, and you will find Myeonjeongjeon.
-This is the office of the King, and Myeongjeongjeon is the oldest of the Joseon Dynasty palaces.
-The houses face southwards, but Myeongjeongjeon faces the east.
-Because the ancestral shrine of the royal family are located in the South, the gate couldn't face the south as the Confucian custom.
+Past the entrance of Changgyeonggung Palace, the Honghwa Gate, you will find Okcheongyo Bridge.
+All palaces of the Joseon Dynasty have ponds with an arch bridge over them, just like Okcheongyo Bridge.
+Cross Okcheongyo Bridge, pass the Myeongjeongmun Gate, and you will find Myeonjeongjeon.
+This is the office of the king, and Myeongjeongjeon is the oldest of the Joseon Dynasty palaces.
+The houses face southwards, but Myeongjeongjeon faces east.
+Because the ancestral shrine of the royal family is located to the south, the gate couldn't face the south, as is required by Confucian custom.
 There are stones with the status of the officials carved on the yard.
 Behind Myeongjeongjeon on the upper left side is Sungmundang.
 This building utilizes the slope of the mountain.
 If you look at Myeongjeongjeon and Munjeongjeon, the combination of the high and low roofs offers a beautiful view.

 |[Changgyeonggung Palace Nighttime Opening]

 ※ Last admission is one hour before closing.